akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The knife was in her belt – she could feel the handle pressing against her spine – but her fingers could not reach it.
 Not yet.

 She twisted her wrists, straining against the rope.
-The fibers bit into her skin.
+The fibres bit into her skin.
 She ignored the harsh pain, groaning inwardly.

 *I am more frightened than I have ever been, but I will not let anyone see it.*